Fancy a Metro in time for its 40th birthday in 2020? Here’s the AROnline guide on what to look out for…

 Usually reliable, but check everything as you should when viewing any car.
 All parts are cheaply and readily available.

 The Metro is generally a reliable small car and, if chosen carefully and looked after, one that can remain reliable for many years.
-Due to their low value and good availability, rusty examples are best avoided, unless they are of particular interest, such as a VP500 or Tickford example.
-A very clean Austin Metro Vanden Plas, Austin Metro GTA, MG Metro or MG Metro Turbo would probably be a good buy, and a possible sound investment for the future.
+Due to their traditionally low value (that’s only now on the rise) and good availability, rusty examples are best avoided, unless they are of particular interest, such as a VP500 or Tickford example (below).
+A very clean Austin Metro Vanden Plas, Austin Metro GTA, MG Metro or MG Metro Turbo would probably be a good buy, and a sound investment for the future.